DanielReid/jena-es/README.md

 Jena Event Sourcing
 ===================

 An implementation of the [Event Sourcing pattern](http://martinfowler.com/eaaDev/EventSourcing.html) for the [Apache Jena](https://jena.apache.org/) triple store.
+For more information on all components of the drugis project, please refer to the OVERALL-README.md in the root folder of the ADDIS-CORE project.

 Running
 -------